Racketship01/Vue-Masterclass/README.md

   - writing --updating the store
     - how do we update a store state? use a mutation
-    - how can we issue mutation? via commit method on the store
+    - how can we issue mutation? via commit method on the store state

   ```html
   <!-- MainNav.vue -->